DearCM1/South-Island-Recipes/files/mushroom_gnocchi_bake.md

 6. Pour everything into a baking dish and add sliced **cheddar cheese** on top with a crack of **salt**, **pepper**, and some **chilli flakes**.

-7. Bake for 20 minutes.
+7. Bake for 20 minutes, or until the cheese as browned nicely on top.

 ### **Service**